 - Click Bar at the top left of the chart.

 Stacked segments are only available on the MOGUL, Enterprise, and PRO plans.

 - Go to a chart in ChartMogul, such as MRR.

 - Select a Segment or apply a filter to the chart.

 - Next, select another Segment from your Saved Segments, or click New Segment to add another Segment to the chart.

 - Click Stacked at the top left of the graph.
 This option will only become available once two Segments are applied to the chart.

-A stacked bar chart will be displayed on the graph.
+A stacked line chart will be displayed on the graph.

 Tagging your customers

 You can manually tag your customers from their user profile by clicking into the Tags box and starting to type out the tag you would like to add.
 If there are any matching tags, they will show up below the field.
 You can add new tags by clicking on Add YOUR_TAG.
 Once a tag has been applied to a user, you will be able to use that tag in a filter condition to create a segment.